 Free service which administers a variety of scholarship and grant programs, including the HOPE scholarship.
 The GSFC also makes low-interest federal Stafford and PLUS loans to students and parents.
 GSFC is the only lender in Georgia providing service-cancelable loans to encourage students to train for careers in critical need areas such as teaching and health care.

 The Student Aid Foundation is an Atlanta-based non-profit, private foundation with over a 100 years history of helping women achieve their educational goals to pave the way for a bright future.
 Loans are eligible to women who are residents of Georgia (attending school elsewhere) or students attending school in Georgia.
 Loans accrue no interest while a student is in school.

 Provides interest-free loans to Jewish individuals in the metro-Atlanta area and surrounding communities.
 NOTE: JIFLA does not provide educational loans.
 Their goal is to assist Jews in maintaining or achieving financial stability.

 Established in 1978 by Dr. Jack K. Bleich in memory of his mother, this scholarship awards grants or loans to worthy and deserving members of the Atlanta Jewish community who are pursuing a college education.
-To secure an application, email Heather McKerley at The Temple or call 404-873-1731.
-The deadline for submitting applications is March 31 of each year.
+For more information, please contact Heather McKerley at [email protected]..

 Is a degree program you’d like to pursue not available in your state?
 Is out-of state tuition a barrier to a major offered at a college in another state?
 Study in a specialized field at an out-of-state college.
 Pay in-state tuition rates.
 Learn more about the Academic Common Market through the Southern Regional Education Board.